 All contracts must contain necessary elements to ensure that all parties understand the terms of the agreement.

 Agreements must satisfy the legal requirements that create contractual relationships: 1) manifestation of mutual assent, 2) consideration, 3) legality of object, and 4) capacity of the parties.
 All subcontracted services must be secured by a written contract.
 Larger contracts containing multiple sections should include a table of contents to ensure nothing is omitted.
 The Agency requires that contract instruments contain the structural elements described below, as appropriate.
-In addition, the Agency recommends that all Contractors and subcontractors implement a contract review process and procedures to ensure that all contracts include required provisions and assurances.
+In addition, the Agency recommends that all Grantees and subgrantees (subrecipients) implement a contract review process and procedures to ensure that all contracts include required provisions and assurances.

 Signature or Cover Page